 Rob earned a B.A. in Cultural Anthropology at The University of Colorado, which fed his curiosity about people, along with his love of the outdoors.
 He’s climbed 14 of Colorado’s 52 Fourteeners and continues to explore nature in his quest to visit all 50 U.S. states (only Alaska and N. Dakota remain undiscovered).

-A native Atlantan, Rob ventured back our way to put down roots with his wife and young daughter.
+A native Atlantan, Rob ventured back our way to put down roots with his wife and young daughters.
 They spend their leisure time rediscovering the bountiful cultural treats Atlanta offers.
 Given his former volunteerism as a certified tree pruner in New York, we think our City in the Forest is in good hands under his watchful eye.